-Philippe Muller holds a managing position with the Swiss Federal Office of Energy (SFOE).
+Philippe Muller is the Head of Cleantech at the Swiss Federal Office of Energy (SFOE).
 Together with his team he leads the development of Cleantech activities including the knowledge transfer between the relevant stakeholders: federal administration, federal research institutes, SMI’s and industry.
 Other activities in this context focus on monitoring the current situation of the cleantech sector in Switzerland and supporting export promotion for Swiss cleantech companies.
 He is also in charge of the federal program for pilot and demonstration projects in the field of renewable energies and energy efficiency.
 Before he joined SFOE, he was a board member of a Swiss utility company, where he was responsible for the business unit electricity production and charged by the board to develop and implement the strategy of international energy production in the field of renewable energies.
 He was a member of various boards of startups and small companies active in the energy sector.
 Philippe Müller holds a Master of Engineering and also a Master of Economics from the University of Geneva.

 Head of Cleantech, SFOE